nathawkins/nathawkins.github.io/_pages/about.md

 ## Hobbies

 I'm a total nerd.
-My primary hobby is video games (add me on steam: `the_nat_hawk`).
+My primary hobby is [video games](https://www.twitch.tv/nat_hawk) (add me on steam: `the_nat_hawk`).
 Some of my favorite video games of all time include:

 * Skyrim
 * Horizon Zero Dawn
 * Dark Souls
-* The Last of Us
+* Hollow Knight
 * Risk of Rain 2
 * Cuphead

 Big fan of speed running and Twitch as well!
 I love watching other people play video games _almost_ as much as I love playing them myself.

 I love everything to do with computers.
 Researching their components, building them, watching other people build them, you name it.
-[My PC](https://www.amazon.com/gp/product/B086MJ13VJ/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1) is nothing special, but I absolutely love it.
+[My PC](https://www.amazon.com/gp/product/B086MJ13VJ/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1) is nothing special, but it's perfect for me.
 Happy to chat about this stuff any time!

 Outside of that, I also really enjoy:

 * Playing the ukulele
-* Watching anything with Gordon Ramsay in it (_Kitchen Nightmare's_ is my personal favorite) or anything narrated by David Attenborough
+* Watching anything with Gordon Ramsay in it (_Kitchen Nightmare's_ is my personal favorite) or anything narrated by Sir David Attenborough
-* Running
 * Brewing (and subsequently drinking) beer
 * Playing Dungeons and Dragons (5e)

- I'm also getting married next year, which is awesome.
+ I'm also getting married this year, which is awesome.
 Here I am with my wonderful partner.

 ![](../images/engagement.jpg)